hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

    All other log drivers prevent the support bundle functionality from gathering logs, making it impossible to provide product support. **DO NOT** change the log driver of an installation to anything other than `json-file` or `journald`.

----
+# Audit Logs

-## Audit Logs
+Audit log entries are written to the application logs.
+To distinguish audit Log entries from other log entries, the JSON is prefixed with `[Audit Log]`.

-### AMI based installs
+## AMI based installs

 As of Private Terraform Enterprise release v201802-1, audit logging is available in Private Terraform Enterprise.
+These are written out to CloudWatch logs just like all other application-level logs.

-### Installer Beta
+## Installer Beta

 The audit logs have been available in the installer beta since beta4.
 They are emitted along with other logs by the `ptfe_atlas` container.

-### Log Contents
+## Log Contents

 The audit log will be updated when any resource managed by Terraform Enterprise is changed.
 Read requests will be logged for resources deemed sensitive.
 These include: